syslog-ng

 Onboarding allows you to collect metrics about the host, display the host on the Topology page, and to tap into the log flow.

-Onboarding requires you to modify the host and the configuration of the logging agent running on the host.
+Onboarding requires you to modify the host and the configuration of the logging agent (syslog-ng) running on the host.

 - Level 2: Instrument the configuration of the logging agent to provide detailed metrics about the traffic flow.
 This allows you to display data about the host on the Analytics page.